entando/entando-docs/vuepress/docs/next/tutorials/create/ms/add-access-controls.md

 2. Go to `Users` → `View all users` → `admin` → `Role Mappings`
 3. Give the user the `conference-admin` role
 4. Reload the MFE
-5. Confirm the delete icon is visible and you should be able to
+5. Confirm the delete icon is visible
 6. Confirm a Conference can be successfully deleted from the list

 ## Notes